JKapostins/Discord-Client/README.md

 # Discord Client

-An unofficial Discord client for Windows Mobile, available on the [Microsoft Store](https://www.microsoft.com/en-us/store/p/discord-client/9nblggh528fr)
+An unofficial Discord client for Windows Mobile, available on the [Microsoft Store](https://www.microsoft.com/en-us/store/p/discord-client/9nblggh528fr).
+A Trello board containing community feedback and requests can be found [here](https://trello.com/b/HgHREOjb/uwp-discord-client) for those who wish to contribute.

 ## License